International Banking Law and Finance LLM

 The legal and regulatory infrastructure and fundamental theoretical concepts underpinning global finance have undergone fundamental changes since 2008.
 This has had a profound impact on financial law theory and practice and the operation of global finance.
 Ever-evolving finance practices, the impact of technology, and a complex regulatory infrastructure, have created a challenging environment for those working in global banking and finance as industry leaders or policy-makers and regulators.

 A successful career in today’s global markets requires an extensive and in-depth knowledge of complex and sophisticated global and domestic finance laws, regulations and practices.
-This skillset may not be developed without extensive study and a solid understanding of economic and regulatory theories supporting the operation of global finance that extends to the disruptive influence of financial technology.
+This skillset may not be developed without extensive study and a solid understanding of the economic, financial, legal and regulatory theories supporting the operation of global finance.

 Based on Edinburgh’s strong law and finance expertise, this programme, taught by leading international experts, offers an interdisciplinary study of the legal and economic aspects of international banking and corporate finance law and practice, and of global finance regulation.

-Previous students have had the opportunity to attend guest lectures from high-profile speakers ranging from top regulators, previously including the Heads of the European Banking Authority and of the Prudential Regulation Authority, to highly respected law professors and outstanding economists.
+Previous students have had the opportunity to attend guest lectures from high-profile speakers ranging from top regulators, previously including the European Banking Authority and of the Prudential Regulation Authority, to highly respected law professors and outstanding economists.

 The programme focuses on:

-- interdisciplinary analysis of the regulatory policies and structures underpinning international finance in the UK, the EU, US and Asia;
+- interdisciplinary analysis of the regulatory policies and structures underpinning international and national finance;

-- the key role played by private law infrastructure and attendant documentation in underpinning global banking and especially international financial transactions; and
+- the key role played by the legal infrastructure in underpinning global banking and cross-border financial transactions; and

-- lawyers’ roles in structuring cross-border banking and corporate finance transactions.
+- lawyers’ role in structuring banking and corporate finance practices.